lynnfaraday/aresmush.com/_root/fs3/fs3.3/core.md

 * A **craft or hobby** - gardening, basketweaving, knitting, etc.
 * An **unusual interest** - detective novels, game show hosts, etc.

-> <i class="fa fa-info-circle" aria-hidden="true"></i> **Tip:** You are assumed to have basic common knowledge (equivalent to the Everyman rating) in any Background Skill not listed on your character sheet.
+> <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:** You are assumed to have basic common knowledge (equivalent to the Everyman rating) in any Background Skill not listed on your character sheet.
 So even if you don't take the "football" skill, you've still probably played it a few times in gym class in school, watched it on TV, etc.

 ## Language Skills